top of page

 - Avoid wearing excessively tight hosiery, which promote moisture

 - Disinfect instruments used to cut nails.
 Disinfect home pedicure tools

 - Don't apply polish to nails suspected of infection - those that are red, discolored, or swollen, for example.

 Treatment of fungal nails

-- A podiatric physician like Dr. Carmen April can detect fungal infection early, culture the nail, determine the cause, and form a suitable treatment plan, which may include prescribing topical or oral medication, and debridement (removal of diseased nail matter and debris) of an infected nail.
+A Podiatrist like Dr. Carmen April can detect fungal infection early, culture the nail, determine the cause, and form a suitable treatment plan, which may include prescribing topical or oral medication, and debridement (removal of diseased nail matter and debris) of an infected nail.

-- In some cases, surgical treatment may be required.
-Temporary removal of the infected mail can be performed to permit direct application of a topical antifungal.
+In some cases, surgical treatment may be required.
+Temporary removal of the infected nail can be performed to permit direct application of a topical anti-fungal.
 Permanent removal of a chronically painful nail, which has not responded to any other treatment, permits the fungal infection to be cured, and prevents the return of a deformed nail.

-- Trying to solve the infection without the help of a qualified podiatric physician such as Dr. April, can lead to more problems.
+Trying to solve the infection without the help of a qualified Podiatrist such as Dr. April, can lead to more problems.
 With new technical advances in combination with simple preventive measures, the treatment of this health problem can often be successful.